Katherine Region NT

 The springs here actually branch off into a stream which you can follow down 100 metres to a bridge & ladder to climb out of then go for a walk around the springs.

-Consistently deeper than the Mataranka thermal pools, Bitter Springs wasn't suited for very young children.
+Consistently deeper than the Mataranka thermal pools, Bitter Springs wasn't suited for very young children (under 8's).
 But much quieter.
+Take a floaty with you to paddle down to the 2 exit points along the stream.

 the main pool at bitter springs mataranka nt